NonoHM/nonohm.github.io/_posts/2023-09-27-THM-CTF-Wonderland.md

 In today's mission, we'll have to compromise a machine in order to retrieve flags.

-To begin with, we scan the machine if there's an specific opened port with nmap
+To begin with, we scan the machine to identify specific open ports with nmap

 ``` sh
 ┌──(kali㉿kali)-[~]